CircleShift/tnsl-lang/spec/2 - related.md

 NOTE: Remember that naming convention is no substitute for readability.
 If your names don't make sense, neither does your code.  x, y, and z may be fine, but that doesn't help anyone else figure out what you're using them for.
 If a particular implementation *does* use variables that are hard to name, feel free to use letter identifiers, but add some short comments to explain what you're doing and how (see comments for more info).

-- UPPER_SNAKE_CASE for constants and enums
+- UPPER_SNAKE_CASE for constants and enum values

 - lower_snake_case for functions, and methods

-- UpperCamelCase or flatcase for modules, types, and interfaces
+- UpperCamelCase or flatcase for enums, types, and interfaces
 	- it is recommended that interfaces start with the letter i

 - lowerCamelCase (hungarian notation acceptable) for type/struct members

+- flatcase for modules

 ## Comments